sourcehut-mirrors/chawan/doc/protocols.md

 ## Gemini

-Chawan's gemini adapter (in `adapter/protocol/gmifetch.c`) is a C program.
-It requires OpenSSL to work.
+Chawan's Gemini adapter has been rewritten as a Nim program.
+It still requires OpenSSL to work.

-It still has some limitations:

-* It does not support proxies yet.
-* It does not support sites that require private key authentication.
+A limitation that remains is that the Gemini adapter does not support sites that require private key authentication.

-`adapter/format/gmi2html.nim` is its companion program to convert the `text/gemini` file format to HTML.
-Note that the gemtext specification insists on line breaks being visually significant, and forbids their collapsing onto a single line; gmi2html respects this.
-However, inline whitespace is still collapsed outside of preformatted blocks.
+gmi2html is its companion program to convert the `text/gemini` file format to HTML.

 ## Finger